RavenProject/ravenproject.github.io/_pages/ledger.md

   <br>
   <h3>Installing the Electrum-Ravencoin wallet</h3>

-  <p>Download the <a href="https://github.com/Electrum-RVN-SIG/electrum-ravencoin">Electrum-Ravencoin</a> wallet to manage your Ravencoin with a ledger device.
+  <p>Download the <a href="https://github.com/Electrum-RVN-SIG/electrum-ravencoin" target="_blank">Electrum-Ravencoin</a> wallet to manage your Ravencoin with a ledger device.
-    For prebuilt binaries, check the <a href="https://github.com/Electrum-RVN-SIG/electrum-ravencoin/releases">releases tab.</a>
+    For prebuilt binaries, check the <a href="https://github.com/Electrum-RVN-SIG/electrum-ravencoin/releases" target="_blank">releases tab.</a>
   </p>

   <p>When setting up the Electrum-Ravencoin wallet for the first time follow these steps:</p>